alykhan10/UBC-Teaching-Assistanship-APSC-160/Arduino Programming/Hard/POTColorMixer/problem.md

 - `toggleBlue()`: Reads the Blue potentiometer and sets the Blue LED channel.
 - `toggleRGB(int outputValueRed, int outputValueGreen, int outputValueBlue)`: Determines the active color combination (including Purple, Turquoise, Yellow) and prints the color to the Serial Monitor.

+**Disclaimer:**
+* PWM is not covered in this iteration of APSC160 and therefore, is not required material for the final exam.
+Please utilize this construct at your own discretion.

 ## Input / Output

 **Input:**